nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 ### Steps to create new dashboard and publish

-- Add a dashboard name (mandatory)
+- Add a dashboard name
-- Add a short description (mandatory)
+- Add a short description
 - Customise user permission (optional)
-- Select the file source, for this tutorial we will select `Jupyter Tree` (mandatory)
+- Select the file source, for this tutorial we will select `Jupyter Tree`
 - Details section
   - Select the framework of your choice, here we will select `panel`
   - Select the conda environment, make sure it is same as Jupyter notebook environment